 DCS provides a variety of classroom technologies designed to enhance the learning experience.
 Our equipment facilitates the use of popular presentation methods such as computer-based projection and digital video.
 DCS aids lecture hall teaching through the use of microphones and multiple screen presentation.
 We are also engaged with the latest trends in pedagogy, such as wireless display sharing, networked computer-driven systems, and document cameras.
 Finally, we support traditional analog equipment, including 16mm film projectors, 35mm slide projectors, and cassette players.

 Over ninety percent of DCS-supported classrooms are equipped with permanent equipment housed in units that we refer to as "systems."
 These systems are presentation hubs from which instructors can project and play audio from a variety of different sources.
-In these classrooms you will find one of seven different types of systems.
+In these classrooms you will find one of six different types of systems.
 While the capability of each type of system can vary depending on the size and orientation of the room, each system has a uniform user interface.
 Choose a system below to learn more about the features each has to offer:

 - Collaborative Instructor Hub